-Each financial market has a minimum price fluctuation, called a tick.
-A tick is the smallest price movement an asset can make – called the tick size – and each tick of movement is worth a specific amount of money depending on the asset being traded, or the tick value.
+Each financial market has a minimum price fluctuation called a tick.
+Each tick of movement is worth a specific amount of money.
+The size of a tick and its monetary value vary according to the asset being traded.

 Why Tick Size and Tick Value Matter

-Not knowing the tick size and tick value of the futures contract you are trading can result in taking position sizes that are way too big or small relative to your expectations.
-Each contract (or stock) moves a different amount each day, relative to other futures contracts (or stocks).
+Not knowing the tick size and tick value of the futures contract you are trading can result in taking position sizes that are too big or small relative to your expectations.
+Each contract moves a different amount each day relative to other futures contracts.

-For example, the S&P 500 futures may move on average 70 ticks in a day, while the crude oil futures may move 150 ticks on average each day (note: volatility and average movements change over time, this is just an example).
-Even though the tick values are similar in both futures contract – $12.50 and $10 – respectively, one market moves much more than the other.
-Therefore, you would want to compensate for this when deciding how many contracts to trade.
+For example, during a certain period, the E-mini S&P 500 futures contract may move an average of 70 ticks a day while crude oil futures may move 150 ticks a day.
+Even though the tick values are similar for both contracts– $12.50 and $10, respectively—one market moves much more than the other.
+You would want to compensate for that difference when deciding how many contracts to trade.